HONDA

 WHAT’S WRONG WITH HONDA’S TRANSMISSION?

-Many consumers state that transmission defects in their Honda Odyssey and Honda Pilot vehicles cause recurring safety problems.
-Examples of these are lurching, stalling and sudden transmission failure.
+Honda Odyssey and Honda Pilot vehicle owners state that these transmission defects can cause recurring safety problems: lurching, stalling and sudden transmission failure.
 One lawsuit alleges that these transmission defects are caused by faulty materials or poor workmanship.

-According to one lawsuit, Honda has attributed the recurring transmission problems to problems with computer software or deteriorated transmission fluid.
-The lawsuit cites documents issued to dealers, which instructed technicians to update the software and replace the transmission fluid.
+Earlier Honda transmission lawsuits have attributed these issues to problems with computer software or deteriorated transmission fluid.
+One lawsuit cites documents issued to dealers, which instructed technicians to update the software and replace the transmission fluid.

-In similar fashion, another lawsuit alleges that these vehicles experience repeated juddering from the torque converter clutch.
-The torque converter is a component that sits between the engine and the automatic transmission.
+Another lawsuit alleges that these vehicles experience repeated juddering from the torque converter clutch, a component that sits between the engine and the automatic transmission.
 It serves a similar purpose that a clutch would in a manual transmission.

 The juddering from the torque converter clutch is allegedly caused by deteriorated transmission fluid.
 According to the lawsuit, the transmission fluid deteriorates faster than expected when exposed to “intermittent high heat loads under specific driving conditions.”